 When spring arrives, it means one thing for many athletes and fans: baseball season.
-However, daily practices, double-headers and tournaments that stretch across the weekend can take a toll on a young athlete’s body.
-Jeff Baggett, Certified Athletic Trainer and Program Outreach Manager at the Children’s Health℠ Andrews Institute for Orthopaedics and Sports Medicine, shares his insight on baseball injuries and ways players can stay healthy throughout the season.
+However, daily practices, double-headers and tournaments that stretch across the weekend can take a toll on a young athlete's body.
+Kyle Utne, Physical Therapy Assistant at Children's Health℠ Andrews Institute for Orthopaedics & Sports Medicine and former baseball minor league athletic trainer, shares his insight on baseball injuries and ways players can stay healthy throughout the season.

 What are the most common baseball injuries?